mattsolo1/hmmerclust/README.md

 - Genbank genome sequence files
 - A folder with a set of multiple sequence alignments representing proteins of interest
 - a settings file for defining colors, tables, and abbreviations
-- Please see the <b>demo</b> folder, which contains <a href="https://github.com/mattsolo1/hmmerclust/blob/master/demo/hmmerclust_demo.ipynb">an executable notebook demonstrating the whole process</a>.
 <hr>

 ####How it works